 Let’s clear the air on what differentiates each term.

 Cash flow positive means having more money going into your business than going out within a specific time frame.

 Your profit, on the other hand, refers to the amount of money you have left over after covering all expenses, both short-term and long-term.
 A business can only be technically classified as “profitable” if it has more money on-hand than it spent by the end of the fiscal year.
 It’s entirely feasible to achieve this status without consecutively maintaining profitability at all times.

-In other words, you don’t have to turn a profit every month in order to turn a profit when the year comes to a close and therefore declare your business as “profitable.”
-The opposite holds true as well: You can turn a profit during one really successful month but find yourself on the brink of bankruptcy at the end of the year.
+In other words, you don’t have to turn a profit every month to turn a profit when the year comes to a close and therefore declare your business as “profitable.”
+The opposite holds as well: You can turn a profit during one successful month but find yourself on the brink of bankruptcy at the end of the year.

 Chances are, if you don’t turn a profit at the end of one month, you’re probably cash flow negative.
 Thus, a technically profitable business can be cash flow negative at several points throughout the year.

 Earlier, we mentioned that a profitable business can be cash flow negative at some points of the year.
 If your company has a profitable month, this doesn’t mean the next month will show the same results.
 Unlike cash flow, profitability cannot tell you when your cash inflows and outflows transpired.
 You may have made payroll last month, but what about next month?
 How much of last month’s profits have reached your bank account?

 To achieve real financial stability, you must develop sales and spending strategies that ensure positive cash flow month-to-month.
 Only cash flow data can show how much working capital you’ll have on-hand in the immediate future.

 For these reasons, profitability can mislead you into thinking you have control of your finances.
 If anything, you should only look at monthly profitability when gauging the actual success of your recent sales, as opposed to assessing the long-term success of your business.

 Why is it Important to be Cash Flow Positive?